scipy/scipy/doc/source/tutorial/ndimage.rst

  "constant"   Use a constant value, default is 0.0   [1 2 3]->[0 1 2 3 0]
  ==========   ====================================   ====================

-The {"constant"} mode is special since it needs an additional parameter to specify the constant value that should be used.
+The "constant" mode is special since it needs an additional parameter to specify the constant value that should be used.

 {The easiest way to implement such boundary conditions would be to